Dating Sim vs Visual Novel: How the Formats Actually Differ

 College Romance Visual Novels You Can Play Free

-The best free college romance visual novels combine relatable campus stakes with route choices that affect trust and timing.
+The best free college romance visual novels combine relatable campus stakes with story choices that affect trust and timing.

 Visual Novel vs Interactive Fiction: What's the Difference?